About the Social Impact Certificate:

-*Note: The qualifying activities listed above are purely for example purposes and don’t represent all options available.
-Please consult the graduate assistant for a list of qualifying activities.
-We are also open to other options so long as they align with the mission of the certificate.
+*Note, the qualifying activities listed are examples and don’t represent all options available.
+We are open to other options so long as they align with the mission of the certificate.
 If you have questions and/or would like to confirm whether outside activities are eligible for credit, you can reach TFC staff by emailing firstname.lastname@example.org.

 Frequently Asked Questions:

 Who can enroll?

 Any current degree-seeking graduate student at Vanderbilt can enroll for the certificate.
 You must complete all requirements before graduation.
-Students interested in pursuing the certificate must complete the Social Impact Certificate Intent Form 2021-22.
+Students interested in pursuing the certificate must complete the Social Impact Certificate Intent to Enroll Form.

 How do I track my progress for the certificate?

 Do past experiences count toward the certificate even if I have not submitted the Intent to Enroll form?

 Absolutely!
 Let’s say you took Project Pyramid last year and attended a Lunch & Learn earlier this year.
 Both of these experiences can be applied as credits for the certificate.

 Is there a deadline to submit the Intent to Enroll Form?